AdityaDwivediAtGit/neofetch/README.md

      ```

 4. Run Neofetch:
    - Now, when you run `neofetch`, you'll see my custom "Aditya" logo and personalized information!
+BTW, I use Arch! 🐧😎

 5. Customize the logo:
    - Feel free to edit the `aditya_logo.sh` file to add your own custom logo or modify the Neofetch display according to your needs.